cgoncas/liferay-docs/develop/tutorials/articles/280-testing/01-arquillian-extension-liferay.markdown

 [Arquillian Liferay Extension Example](https://github.com/arquillian/arquillian-extension-liferay/tree/master/arquillian-extension-liferay-example), use the following command to run the tests:

-    mvn clean install
+    gradlew testIntegration

-This command can take a long time to execute since Maven needs to download Tomcat and Liferay, install Liferay into Tomcat, start Liferay, and then deploy and run your tests.
+This command can take a long time to execute since Gradle needs to download Tomcat and Liferay, install Liferay into Tomcat, start Liferay, and then deploy and run your tests.